MrJabu/DJI-Hacking/Tools/Parameters/README.md

 Ability to modify device parameters

+This can be done on any version you use.
+In the folder you created go to \DJI Assistant 2\AppFiles With Notepad++, edit the main.js file.
+(Notepad++ here: https://notepad-plus-plus.org - just get it.
+Great program for editing.
+Look for " // mainWindow.webContents.openDevTools()"
+Delete the "// " (slash slash from that line
+Save the file

 Change descend rate in GPS mode for faster descend rate, but not as fast as Sport+ normal_cfg_vel_down -3(stock) -6 normal_cfg_acc_down -5(stock) -6